lmammino/loige.co/src/content/posts/2025-02-09_2024-a-year-in-review/index.md

 achievement of 2024 and what do you plan to do in 2025.
 I'm always curious to hear what others are working on.

-See you in the next article 😉
+See you in the next article, hopefully soon! 😉